-5 Beautiful and Sophisticated Crochet Shawl Patterns
+5 Beautiful Crochet Shawl Patterns

 A shawl is the perfect accessory!
 With a crocheted shawl, you can add a touch of sophistication, ward off the cold, or let someone know that you care.
 In this exciting free 5 Free Crochet Shawl Patterns: Inspiring Designs for a Lace Shawl, Irish Crochet Shawl, Prayer Shawl, and More eBook, we have compiled five beautiful shawl patterns, including an elegant and lacy shawlette, a cozy wrap, and the perfect capelet.
 From beginner to advanced, crocheters of all skill levels are sure to find the perfect crochet shawl pattern to be inspired.
 Download your entire FREE collection to get started today.

 Crocheters of all skill levels are sure to love these stunning shawl patterns to crochet.
 Each stylish design is as fun to wear as it is to create, and the best part is they are completely free!
 Once you get started you’ll discover why shawls are so much fun to make, and why they are addicting to so many of us.

 Long chains and solo single crochet stitches create the airy Sprout Chains Shawlette by Kristin Omdahl.
 This sweet little shawl is the perfect accessory for a pretty dress or to wrap around your neck for a fun scarf.
 Dainty flowers finish off this easily memorized pattern.
 The fringe border is easy to make because the flowers are worked right into the border, even though they look like they were crocheted as separate motifs.
 The best part about this pattern is that it is truly relaxing and quick; you could work up this simple design in a flash to add to your wardrobe or to give as a shawl to a friend in need.